goxieh/CSN_AD_Integration_SOP.md/csn.md

 ## Purpose

 The purpose of this Standard Operating Procedure (SOP) is to provide a structured and repeatable method for integrating new users and departments into CSN Company’s Active Directory (AD) infrastructure.
-This SOP ensures that all technical staff follow a consistent approach when joining systems to the domain, creating organizational units, and applying group policies.
-By adhering to this document, the IT team can ensure operational consistency, reduce misconfiguration risks, and maintain compliance with security and usability standards.
+This sop ensures that all staff with administrative permissions follow a consistent approach when joining systems to the domain, creating organizational units, and applying group policies. by adhering to this sop, company can ensure operational consistency, reduce misconfiguration risks, and maintain compliance with security and usability standards.

 ## 1. Introduction